 Cold, dark winter months make driving conditions more hazardous, and increase your chances of a breakdown.

-The winter weather leads to soaring numbers of call-outs for breakdowns, according to motoring groups.
+The winter weather leads to much higher numbers of call-outs for breakdowns, according to motoring groups.
 So it’s important to make sure your car is as ready as it can be for cold weather, and this includes considering whether it’s worth investing in breakdown cover if you don’t already have it.

 Here, we look at what you need to know about breakdown cover, and some of the things you need to watch out for when you’re choosing a policy.